chrinide/xyz-wfn-db/README.md

-# xyz-db
+# xyz-wfn-db
-Collection of xyz structures for testing new methods
+Collection of xyz structures and wfn files